nikomatsakis/babysteps/babysteps/_posts/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 After my last post on dyn async traits, some folks pointed out that I was overlooking a seemingly obvious possibility.
 Why not have the choice of how to manage the future be made at the call site?
 It's true, I had largely dismissed that alternative, but it's worth consideration.
 This post is going to explore what it would take to get call-site-based dispatch working, and what the ergonomics might look like.
 I think it's actually fairly appealing, though it has some limitations.

-## Background: Unsized return types, box operator
+## If we added support for unsized return values...

 Imagine that we could have a function that returned a `dyn Future`: